Narquelion/lpl-training/assignments/hw1/readme.md

 is a reduced Latin square.

-Latin squares are commonly used in experimental design to ensure that each item is seen in a different position for each subject.
-A balanced Latin square, in particular, optimizes the balance of items so that every item appears the same number of times after each other item.

 In the lab, we frequently use reduced Latin squares when we need to balance a set of conditions over a set of items.
 In other words, say we have items [a, b, c, d] and conditions [1, 2].
 We want to collect an even number of each condition for each item.
 We can do this by first creating a reduced Latin square representing our items: